-Knowing there must be some mistake in these findings, we contacted Dr. Daniel Sternberg, the data scientist at Lumosity who conducted the study, which is based on performance in cognitive training exercises.
+Knowing there must be some mistake in these findings, we contacted Dr. Daniel Sternberg, the data scientist at Lumosity who conducted the study.
+The results are based on performance in cognitive training exercises.
 Many of the highest scoring cities were smaller and had colleges, so we asked if limited population sizes helped.

 Larger metros do tend to come out lower, Sternberg confirmed.
-“It’s worth noting that among the largest 50 metros, Seattle comes in at No. 8,” he said.
-This ranks Seattle above San Francisco and Denver, and he noted we’ve also gained since last year.
+“It's worth noting that among the largest 50 metros, Seattle comes in at No. 8,” he said, above San Francisco and Denver.

 McGinn's version of broadband

 When it comes to throwing political weight around, The Seattle Times isn’t shy about being obvious — see the paper’s advertising scheme for Rob McKenna last year.
-But sometimes they’re less upfront about it than others.
+But sometimes they’re less upfront about it.

 In light of the announcement that D.C.-based Gigabit Squared will launch high-speed broadband throughout Seattle as part of a deal with the city, we wanted to give McGinn’s office the chance to respond.
 Spokesman Robert Cruickshank states “the cost to build (citywide broadband) was estimated at $700 million in taxpayer dollars,” which would have required the City Council to approve a ballot measure on the proposal.
 Rather than engage in that inevitable slugfest, McGinn tested whether the private market would invest in building out the city’s existing fiber network.
-The gambit appears to be paying off, with Cruickshank pointing out that under the current deal with Gigabit Squared, taxpayers will bear no risk or costs.
+Cruickshank points out that under the current deal with Gigabit Squared, taxpayers will bear no risk or costs.